fredkontur/webcrawler/README.md

-Place the .html, js, and css files in your HTML directory as normal.
+Place the .html, js, image, and css files in your HTML directory as normal.

 The Python files should go in the cgi-bin folder in your directory and given 755 permissions.
 The location of the cgi-bin folder is system dependent.
 For Ubuntu, it is located in /usr/lib/cgi-bin.